hansbenjamin/Labour-Force-Analysis/README.md

 The sample was restricted to full-time workers.
 Total sample size was just under 700k observations.

 - NA's were kept because they get dropped when running regressions anyways
 - Variable of interest were gender, immigration status, and hourly wage.
-Additional variables I control for were: age, education attainment, marital status, indicator of child under 6, industry type, different occupations, province, and survey month.
+- Additional variables I control for were: age, education attainment, marital status, indicator of child under 6, industry type, different occupations, province, and survey month.

+## Analysis
+To answer my assignment I perform the following:

+- Descriptive statistics
+- OLS regression
+- Frisch-Waugh-Lovell Theorem
+- OLS regression with interaction terms
+- OLS regresssion using robust standard errors
+- OLS regression using clustered standard errors